huggingface/blog/active-learning-with-autonlp-and-prodigy.md

 ## Prodigy

-[Prodigy](https://prodi.gy/) is an annotation tool developed by Explosion (the makers of Spacy).
+[Prodigy](https://prodi.gy/) is an annotation tool developed by Explosion (the makers of [spaCy](https://spacy.io/)).
 It is a web-based tool that allows you to annotate your data in real time and not just for Natural Language Processing tasks!
-Prodigy supports tasks like named entity recognition (NER), text classification, computer vision tasks and you can even create your own task.
-You can try the prodigy demo: [here](https://prodi.gy/demo).
+Prodigy supports NLP tasks such as named entity recognition (NER) and text classification, but it's not limited to NLP!
+It  supports Computer Vision tasks and even creating your own tasks!
+You can try the Prodigy demo: [here](https://prodi.gy/demo).

 Please note that Prodigy is not free or open-source.
 It is a paid tool.
 You can find out more about it [here](https://prodi.gy/buy).